yazz/VisualJS/README.md

 ### What is Coils not good for?
-Because Coils is based around a principle of being **maintenance first**, this makes Coils unsuitable for quite a wide variety of web projects.
-This is because Coils uses a langauge called Clojurescript, based on Lisp which is unsuitable for most developers, since most developers **hate Lisp**.
+Coils is unsuitable for quite a wide variety of web projects.
+This is because Coils uses a langauge called Clojure, which is a Lisp language, and most developers **hate Lisp**.
 So why use a Lisp language then, if it is so unpopular?
 Well, Coils does not use a Lisp language for the sake of it.
 Since Clojurescript is a Lisp it has a feature called Macros which make the client side SQL, the time travelling debugger and runtime code inspection possible, which would not be possible in a non-Lisp language.
-So there is a larger learning curve with Coils, but maintenance time is reduced.
 So for a variety of use cases the following may be a better choice:

 **Multi page informational websites** - Squarespace, Wix, Weebly, Adobe Muse, Wordpress, and many others are perfect for this